mcaliman/mcaliman.github.io/_posts/en/linux/2013-01-01-howto-ant-linux.md

 >
 > – Linus Torvalds

-Let's see how to install ant, which is a requirement for installing GlassFish on Linux.
+Let's see how to install Ant, which is a requirement for installing GlassFish on Linux.
-Download the tar.gz file from the website and transfer it to `/usr/local` Unzip the file  `apache-ant-1.7.1-bin.tar.gz` with the command:
+Download the `.tar.gz` file from the official website and transfer it to `/usr/local`.
+Unzip the `apache-ant-1.7.1-bin.tar.gz` file with the following command:

 ```
 tar xvfz apache-ant-1.7.1-bin.tar.gz